Esan people: Etymology and identity

-The term Esan has been applied to the Esan people for hundreds of years, and was used before contact with Europeans.
-It is believed by many historians that the name 'Esan' (originally, 'E san fia') owes its origin to Benin (meaning, 'they have fled' or 'they jumped away').
+There is no historical evidence to the origin of the term Esan.
+The term Esan has been applied to the Esan people for thousands of years, and was used before contact with Europeans.
+The popular believed by many historians that the name 'Esan' (originally, 'E san fia') owes its origin to Benin (meaning, 'they have fled' or 'they jumped away') is not historically correct as there is historical evidence that the term Esan has been associated to this ethnic group before Oba dynasty in Edo.
 'Ishan' is an Anglicized form of 'Esan', the result of colonial Britain's inability to properly pronounce the name of this ethnic group.
 It is believed that similar corruption has affected such Esan names as ubhẹkhẹ (now 'obeche' tree), uloko (now 'iroko' tree), Abhulimẹn (now 'Aburime'), etc. Efforts have however been made to return to status quo ante.